Henrymachiyu/Multi_Agent_Judge_Bias/README.md

 - `--debug`: Enables debug mode for verbose logging.
 - `--bias_type`: Type of bias to simulate (`none`, `position`, `cot`, `bandwagon`, or `verbose`).

 Adjust these parameters to customize your experiment setup.
-Below is some example usage:
+Below are some examples:

 Run the original debate: